Rekkonnect/csharplang/proposals/yield-return-foreach.md

     yield return value;
 ```

-The `yield return foreach` statement may only be applied on an object of type `IEnumerable<T>`, or `dynamic`.
-In the case of `dynamic`:
+The statement `yield return foreach expr;`, where `expr` is the expression whose iterated elements to yield return, is valid only under the following constraints:

+Assume `E`, the type of the expression, and `R` the return element type of the method.

+- If `E` is `dynamic`:
-- if the runtime type of the object is `IEnumerable<T>`, the operation will be successfully performed, by iterating through the object's contents and yield returning every iterated instance of it
+  - if the runtime type of the object is `IEnumerable<T>`, the operation will be successfully performed, by iterating through the object's contents and yield returning every iterated instance of it.
-- otherwise, a runtime error occurs
+  - otherwise, a runtime error occurs.

-Assuming that the iterated enumerable contains elements of type `T`, and the returned element type is `R`, the same type conversion rules apply for `T` into `R`.
+- Otherwise, `E` must be convertible to a type `IEnumerable<T>`, where `T` is any type, which should also be convertible to type `R`.
+Type contravariance is preserved from this property, and extended to support direct implicit type conversion.
+- Otherwise, `E` must expose a `GetEnumerator()` method, or have an applicable extension method under the given signature.
+The method should return `IEnumerator<T>`, with `T` being convertible to `R`.

+It is a compiler error if `E` is a non-`dynamic` type and does not meet the above criteria.

 ## Drawbacks